 About San Juan Capistrano

 The city of San Juan Capistrano is located 55 miles south of the city of Los Angeles.
 San Juan Capistrano is home to the seventh Mission of California, known as the Jewel of the Missions.
 The Mission and the surrounding historic area are the centerpiece of the community and a popular tourist destination, with historic walking tours, restaurants, shopping, and regular community programming scheduled for the area including concerts, parades, farmer’s markets, and other festivals and events.
-The most popular event in San Juan Capistrano is the annual Swallows Day Parade and Mercado Street Fair, now in its 80th year.
-The event celebrates the protected cliff swallows who migrate to the area from Goya, Argentina.
+The most popular event in San Juan Capistrano is the annual Swallows Day Parade and Mercado Street Fair.
+With more than 80 years in the books, the event celebrates the protected cliff swallows who migrate to the area from Goya, Argentina.
 The parade is the longest running and largest non-motorized parade west of the Mississippi.

 The Los Rios District in San Juan Capistrano is the oldest residential neighborhood in the state of California, with three original adobes remaining on the street.
 In addition to the Los Rios District, there are many residential areas including older areas and new developments.
 There is a significant portion of the community that is zoned for equestrian property, and there are several equestrian and riding facilities in the area.